pwa-builder/PWABuilder/README.md

 Run `npm install` and then run `npm run dev`, the project should open in your default browser.
 From here you can start developing, your changes will be rebuilt and reloaded in the browser as you develop.

 ### Running Tests
-We currently have E2E tests that are run using the Playwright test-runner.
+We currently have E2E tests that are run using the [Playwright test-runner](https://playwright.dev/docs/test-intro).
 Currently they can be run by running the following commands:
 - npm run dev (We are going to run the E2E tests on your latest local changes)
 - npm run test (This will make sure the needed dependences are installed and will start running the tests)

 The output of the tests can be found in the console.

+*Notes*
+- If a test fails it will retry twice.
+The reason this is needed is our tests are relying on network requests, of which many are happening at once as tests run which can cause false positives.
+- Playwright spins up workers for tests to try to spread the load on your CPU and avoid false positives.
+I have set this to 2 when running in a CI (recommended), when running locally it will use your number of CPU cores - 1.
+So on a Surface Pro X with 8 cores it will attempt to spin up 7 workers.
+- I have also set a timeout of a minute for each test.

 ### Debugging in VS Code